tomhennigan/monzo-fs/README.md

 $ brew install fuse
 $ pip install mondo-fs
 $ mondo-fs /tmp/mondo --client_id=<yours> --client_secret=<yours>
-# Follow the instructions on screen and then in your browser.
+..
+Follow the instructions on screen and then in your browser ..
 ```

 Window 2 (explore):